 You can use private companies and consolidate your loan debts with your spouse but only certain firms do it and it can be very tricky, so be aware of it.

-By consolidating, the interest rate can be fixed with the person who has a good credit score making it ease.
+By consolidating, the interest rate can be fixed with the person who has a good credit score making it easy.
 Income disparity between the spouse can be a challenge in tax filing status, in using federal repayment plans like Pay As You Earn (PAYE) or Revised Pay As You Earn (REPAYE).

 This can all be solved while choosing private consolidation companies where they take care of tax filing status or annual recertification process for income-based repayment each year.